For some people, flying is the opposite of a fun time. If that's you, you're going to have to try these tips on your next flight!

 Look out the window during turbulence

 Look out the window when you hit any turbulence.
 Watch how steady the plane really is and you will see how much it is not affected by the bumps.
 Turbulence makes it feel like the plane is out of control, but it's actually very much the opposite.
+More times than not, it's just a change in air pressure, crossing over wind currents or a couple of other harmless changes.

 Bring something to hold on to

 You can bring a blanket, pillow or even just use your jacket or backpack, but having something to hold on to and hold can help with those nerves.
 The pressure of holding onto something will relax you and make you feel better.
-Just make sure it's something you can take through security!
+Just make sure it's something you can take through security.